Discover San Francisco secret gardens, rooftop parks and open spaces

-Whether you as a traveler call them POPOS, secret gardens, or rooftop parks, they are ideal respites and secluded open spaces when wandering and touring cities for travelers who just need to rest weary feet or simply take in the surroundings or do a little people-watching – for free, often in a really pleasant venue.
+Whether you as a traveler call them POPOS, secret gardens, secret parks, open spaces, or rooftop parks, they are ideal respites and secluded open areas — perfect for travelers wandering and touring a city who just need to rest weary feet or simply take in the surroundings and do a little people-watching – for free, often in a really pleasant venue, sometimes with public art and fountains, too.

 POPOS is in fact the legal and official name of this collection of often pocket-sized parks, atriums, terraces and plazas scattered about the urban core of San Francisco.
 And they are required of private spaces and buildings by public planning codes since 2012 when the city published an actual guide.
-Secret garden guide aside, these San Francisco secret gardens have been idyllic getaways of one level or another since the 1980s.
+Current planning requirements aside, these San Francisco secret gardens have been idyllic getaways of one level or another since the 1980s.

 So where do you find these little secret gardens or rooftop parks in San Francisco?
 All over!
 Take a look at the city guide to pinpoint POPOS as well as public art.
 Granted, there are laws about required signage to alert the public to the park but sometimes it doesn’t really exist or is hard to find.
-And sometimes there may be other hurdles placed in your way of your legal enjoyment of these San Francisco POPOS secret gardens.
-But you always have the right to enjoy!
+And sometimes there may be other hurdles placed in your way of your legal enjoyment of these San Francisco secret parks.
+But you always have the right to enjoy, so do not hesitate for example walking into what may be a foreboding bank building!

-HI Travel Tales recently visited five of these secret rooftop parks, art venues and privately owned public gardens that are right in the financial district/Union Square/SOMA core of downtown San Francisco (two of them aren’t even on the city’s list!).
-Use this information below as your quick-start guide.
-Then just keep your eyes open for signs, don’t be shy about making your way in, and eat up these POPOS, i.e. secret garden gems, à la San Francisco…
+We visited six of these secret rooftop parks, art venues and privately owned public gardens that are right in the financial district/Union Square/SOMA core of downtown San Francisco (two of them aren’t even on the city’s list!).
+Use this information below as your quick-start guide, then just keep your eyes open for signs like the above. and Never be shy about making your way into a building to enjoy these POPOS, i.e. secret garden gems, à la San Francisco.

 600 Washington St., between Washington and Clay streets